Space-Machines-Company/meta-enclustra-mpfs/README.md

 On the Mercury MP1 module, the MSS MMC controller is connected through a multiplexer to a eMMC memory located on the module and to a SD card slot located on the base board.
 During the boot process, the HSS selects one of the two devices depending on if a SD card is inserted in the SD card slot.
 If a SD Card is inserted, the system boots from SD card, otherwise it boots from eMMC.

 The default devicetree works for both SD Card and eMMC memory, but the eMMC performance is limited.
-The devicetree needs to be modified for full eMMC support (8 data lanes instead of 4) with the disadvantage that SD Card is not supported anymore.
+The devicetree needs to be modified for full eMMC support (use of 8 data lanes instead of only 4) with the disadvantage that SD Card is not supported anymore.

-In file meta-enclustra-mpfs/recipes-kernel/linux/files/enclustra_mercury_mp1_common.dtsi in 'mmc' node, following needs to be removed or commented out:
+In file [meta-enclustra-mpfs/recipes-kernel/linux/files/enclustra_mercury_mp1_common.dtsi](meta-enclustra-mpfs/recipes-kernel/linux/files/enclustra_mercury_mp1_common.dtsi) in 'mmc' node, following settings needs to be removed or commented out:

 	/* SD card */
 	bus-width = <4>;